 - Bayou Bennett & Daniel Lir Get Multiple Film Connection students & grads on Fantasy Film! - September 15, 2021

 Spend a few minutes talking with Film Connection student Adam Howell, and you’ll soon discover his passion for film—most notably, horror and thriller films.

 “A lot of my favorite horror movies are from 30-40 years ago,” he explains.
 “Some of my favorite horror films are from the 70’s.
 When you talk about The Exorcist, that’s still probably number one of all time…The Omen…The Shining…you know, psychological type horror.”

-As a Film Connection student externing with Jonathan Rizzo in his hometown of Boston, Massachusetts, Adam soon turned attention toward screenwriting, and in particular toward breaking some of the long-held stereotypes of the horror genre.
+As a Film Connection student externing with Jonathan Rizzo, Adam soon turned attention toward screenwriting, and in particular toward breaking some of the long-held stereotypes of the horror genre.

 “I just really am disappointed with the current state of horror….[With] me being an African-American man, I could never really get with how blacks were portrayed on screen in horror…I just wanted to bring a different, fresh perspective… like, let’s put a diverse urban environment with some modern day type of horror, and just try to give people something fresh, because a lot of moviegoers really do want to see something different.”